 Vara: goad that the farmer carries to warn the animal.

-In Gran Canaria, el arrastre de ganado has a great repercussion, in turn, it bears a lot of resemblance to the dragging of cattle practiced in the Basque Country, where stones are dragged as far as possible, but on our island it remained as a testimony.
+In Gran Canaria, el arrastre de ganado has a great repercussion, in turn, it bears a lot of resemblance to the dragging of cattle practiced in the Basque Country, where stones are dragged as far as possible, but on Canary Island it remained as a testimony.

 The land where cattle trawling is practiced is rectangular, about 50 meters long by 15 meters wide, the limits being indicated by lines.

-The drag test is carried out against the clock, having a maximum drag time of 4 minutes, the drag will be guided by the figure of the Boyero or Guayero, using a stick provided by the organization.
+The drag test is carried out against the clock, having a maximum drag time of 4 minutes, the drag is guided by the figure of the Boyero or Guayero, using a stick provided by the organization.

 Control of the test is carried out by three judges, one on the field, one on the table and one who controls the weight of the drag.

 Cows can carry a maximum of 800 kilograms and a minimum of 600 kilograms, while bulls have a maximum allowed of 1100 kilograms and a minimum of 800.

 Tel. +34 922 26 31 89